 Katherine Waterston and Alison Sudol also return as Tina and Queenie Goldstein, while Ezra Miller plays Credence Barebone.

-Right at the end of Fantastic Beasts and Where to Find Them, we got a glimpse as Johnny Depp in the role of Gellert Grindelwald, who, as you can tell by its title, is set to play a much bigger part in the new movie.
+Right at the end of Fantastic Beasts and Where to Find Them, we got a glimpse of Johnny Depp in the role of Gellert Grindelwald, who, as you can tell by its title, is set to play a much bigger part in the new movie.

 New to the cast is Jude Law as a young Albus Dumbledore, and further new faces include Zoe Kravitz as Leta Lestrange and Callum Turner as Theseus Scamander.